What is heart failure?

 - electrocardiogram (ECG)

 - stress test

 - coronary angiogram

-You many need to have other tests, too.
-Make sure you ask what each involves, what it is for when you will get the results.
+Make sure you ask what each test involves, what it is for and when you will get the results.

 Your doctor and healthcare team may recommend medication or surgery and may suggest lifestyle changes such as healthy eating and physical activity.
 This may include a recommendation to consume at least 1g of Omega 3 daily.